SELECT Queries Syntax¶

 ARRAY JOIN clause.
 In this case,

 JOIN is performed with them simultaneously (the direct sum, not the cartesian product).
+Note that all the arrays must have the same size.
 Example:

 SELECT s, arr, a, num, mapped FROM arrays_test ARRAY JOIN arr AS a, arrayEnumerate(arr) AS num, arrayMap(x -> x + 1, arr) AS mapped;